solarbirdy/import-dreamwidth/README.md

 Until now.

 It's not a good importer; I wrote it well enough to be used successfully by me, once.
 Then it turned out more people wanted to do this and asked me to share my code.
-So I made it _very slightly_ less terrible, fixed a few bugs, ripped out a bunch of unnecessary code, and here we go.
+So I made it _very slightly_ less terrible, fixed a few bugs, ripped out a bunch of unnecessary code, de-hardcoded some paths, and here we go.
+Basically I did just enough that it has a shot of working for you if you know what you're doing and have your own standalone Wordpress install.

-Don't worry; it's still terrible.
+In short, don't worry: it's still terrible.
 No warranty express or etc. Run it on a test blog installation first to make sure it doesn't explode.
 Then run it on your real blog once you know it's safe.

 FEATURES:

 Brings in posts, _and_ comments, _and_ maintains comment threads, _and_ commenter names IF AND ONLY IF the comments actually originated on Dreamwidth.
 (Livejournal-originated comment poster names are not preserved; I can't get to them either.)

-Preserves Current Music but _not_ Current mood.
+Preserves Current Music (but _not_ Current Mood).

 Preserves Dreamwidth tags, adding them as Wordpress tags.
 Posts without tags are tagged "no-tag."